abhiwand/atk/doc/source/ad_inst_vm.rst

 Introduction
 ------------

-Thank you for your interest in the Intel Analytics Toolkit 0.8 beta.
+Thank you for your interest in the |IA| Toolkit 0.8 beta.
-This guide will walk you through the download and import of the Intel Analytics beta.
+This guide will walk you through the download and import of the |IA| beta.
-Currently the Intel Analytics toolkit VM only supports `Virtual Box <https://www.virtualbox.org/>`_.
+Currently the |IA| toolkit VM only supports `Virtual Box <https://www.virtualbox.org/>`_.
 We will not cover the installation of Virtual Box.
 Virtual Box supports many platforms and can be `downloaded for free <https://www.virtualbox.org/wiki/Downloads>`_.
 The installation documentation is also